 My hair may have never been touched by dye, but I wanted a drastic change, not just a few highlights.
 If you’re going to do something, you may as well do it big.

 I’d seen Kim Kardashian go blonde using Olaplex and researched the product a lot online before deciding to go with it.
-I also spent a lot of time googling celebrities that went from brunette to blonde to maybe get an insight to what I would look like, but the only way I would really know is by taking the jump and doing it.
+I also spent a lot of time googling celebrities that went from brunette to blonde to maybe get an insight into what I would look like, but the only way I would really know is by taking the jump and doing it myself.

 Here we go

 The process took about four hours altogether, and I’d been travelling a lot the day before so I fell asleep a few times in the salon chair (lol) but it’s so relaxing when someone plays with your hair – how could I not?

 My hair was firstly stripped and turned a very orange colour which freaked me out completely but apparently this was normal.
 Then the colour was applied and yes my scalp felt like it was on fire for a few minutes but beauty is always worth the pain.
 I came into the hairdressers one person, and left looking like a completely new one.